๐Ÿฅ—Intro to Nutrition

 Chemical Digestion

-• Enzyme-specific reactions break down each macronutrient: amylases for carbohydrates, proteases for proteins, lipases for fats
+• Enzyme-specific reactions target each macronutrient: amylases for carbohydrates, proteases for proteins, lipases for fats

-• End products are absorption-ready—complex carbohydrates become monosaccharides, proteins become amino acids, triglycerides become fatty acids and monoglycerides
+• End products are absorption-ready.
+Complex carbohydrates become monosaccharides (like glucose), proteins become amino acids, and triglycerides become fatty acids and monoglycerides.

-Compare: Mechanical vs. Chemical Digestion—mechanical digestion changes size (physical), while chemical digestion changes structure (molecular).
+Compare: Mechanical vs. Chemical Digestion.
+Mechanical digestion changes size (physical), while chemical digestion changes structure (molecular).
 Both increase accessibility, but only chemical digestion produces molecules small enough to cross cell membranes.
-FRQ tip: if asked how the body "processes" a specific macronutrient, focus on the chemical digestion pathway.
+If asked how the body "processes" a specific macronutrient, focus on the chemical digestion pathway.

 Nutrient Uptake: Moving Molecules Into the Body

-Absorption is the payoff—where digested nutrients finally enter your bloodstream and become available to cells throughout the body.
+Absorption is the payoff.
+Digested nutrients finally enter your bloodstream and become available to cells throughout the body.
 The small intestine's specialized anatomy makes this high-efficiency transfer possible.

 Absorption

-• Small intestine is the primary site—approximately 90% of nutrient absorption occurs here, with the remaining 10% in the stomach and large intestine
+• The small intestine is the primary site.
+Roughly 90% of nutrient absorption occurs here, with smaller contributions from the stomach (alcohol, some water) and large intestine (water, electrolytes, a few vitamins).

-• Villi and microvilli create massive surface areathe brush border membrane increases absorptive surface to roughly 250 square meters, about the size of a tennis court
+• Villi and microvilli create massive surface area.
+These tiny finger-like projections line the intestinal wall, and the microvilli on top of them (called the brush border) increase the absorptive surface to roughly 200-250 square meters.
+That's about the size of a tennis court, all folded inside your abdomen.

 Waste Management: Completing the Cycle